Is turmeric good for you?

 Infezioni virali

 Many people sip turmeric tea when they have a cold or generally feel under the weather.
-Turmeric may indeed help to fight off several viruses, from the raffreddore comune e influenza a norovirus.
+Turmeric may indeed help to fight off several viruses, from the raffreddore comune e influenza per norovirus.
 Curcumin could limit the replication of many viruses, bacteria, and fungi in the body - although keep in mind that the amount of curcumin in turmeric tea is unlikely to have a significant effect.

 Preventing or treating type 2 diabetes